wilsolutions/SwiftUILandmarks/README.md

 # SwiftUILandmarks
-This was my initial practice project to experiment the following technologies:
+A project to showcase the following technologies:
 - SwiftUI
 - Use of Combine
 - Core Graphics